lm-webui/lm-webui/README.md

 ## </> Architecture

-LM-WebUI is a **React + FastAPI** application — a modular monolith backend and a feature-based frontend, orchestrated by a Smart-Modality router that routes each request to the right capability.
+LM-WebUI is a **React + FastAPI** application, a modular monolith backend and a feature-based frontend, orchestrated by a Smart-Modality router that routes each request to the right capability.

 See **[docs/architecture.md](./docs/architecture.md)** for the full directory structure, module breakdown, data flows, and design decisions.